Induced current by a magnetic flux in $(1+2)-$dimensional conical spacetime in a Ho{\v{r}}ava-Lifshitz Lorentz-violating scenario: Wightman function

-Also we will introduce the theoretical model in which the Klein-Gordon equation is modified in the context of the Horava-Lifshitz (HL) formalism.
-So, the modified Klein-Gordon equation reads,
+We also introduce the theoretical model in which the Klein-Gordon equation is modified within the framework of HL theory.
+Thus, the modified Klein-Gordon equation reads

-where we are considering a massive charged scalar field coupled with a magnetic flux at $r=0$.
-The parameter $\xi$, is the critical exponent and for $\xi$ bigger than unity the Lorentz symmetry is violated.
-Moreover, the parameter $l$ has dimension of length.
-The magnetic flux is given in terms of the three-vector potential,
+where we consider a massive charged scalar field coupled to a magnetic flux located at $r=0$.
+The parameter $\xi$ is the critical exponent, and for $\xi>1$ Lorentz symmetry is violated.
+Moreover, the parameter $l$ has dimensions of length.
+The magnetic flux is described by the three-vector potential